The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 **⦿ Should I be using Forked Raiju or Fleeting Raiju?**

 Both Forked Raiju and Fleeting Raiju have an identical potency of 560.
-Forked Raiju is a gapcloser, whereas Fleeting Raiju is a standard melee gcd which allows it freedom of movement.
-Realistically you should always be using Fleeting Raiju, however if you need to use a gapcloser then use Forked Raiju.
-Tldr; use whatever you want.
+Forked Raiju is a gapcloser, whereas Fleeting Raiju is a standard melee GCD which allows it freedom of movement.
+Realistically, you should always be using Fleeting Raiju; however, if you need to use a gap closer then use Forked Raiju.
+TLDR; use whatever you want.

 **⦿ Does Kassatsu %damage affect Hyosho and Goka?**